|

 50,000 BC - 20,000 BC Stone Age

-- Archaeologists have identified evidence of stone age technology
+- Archaeologists have identified evidence of stone age technology in Aq Kupruk (balkh), and Hazar Sum.

-- Plant remains at the foothill of the Hindu Kush mountains
+- Plant remains at the foothill of the Hindu Kush mountains indicate, that North Afghanistan was one of the earliest places to domestic plants and animals.

 3000 BC - 2000 BC Bronze Age

-- It has been indicated the Bronze have been invented in ancient
+- It has been indicated the Bronze have been invented in ancient Afghanistan around this time.

-- Urbanization and trade grows, making it an important point
+- Urbanization and trade grows, making it an important point between Mesopotamian and other civilizations to emerge as the present day’s “Crossroads of Asia”.

-- First true urban centers rise in two main sites in Afghanistan--Mundigak,
+- First true urban centers rise in two main sites in Afghanistan–Mundigak, and Deh Morasi Ghundai.

-Mudigak could have been a provincial capital of the Indus valley
+- Mundigak (near modern day Kandahar)–had an economic base of wheat, barley, sheep and goats.
+Also, evidence indicates that Mudigak could have been a provincial capital of the Indus valley civilization.

-- Ancient Afghanistan--crossroads between Mesopotamia, and other
+- Ancient Afghanistan–crossroads between Mesopotamia, and other Civilizations.

-2000 BC - 1500 BC Aryan Tribes in Aryana Emperor Yama
+2000 BC – 1500 BC Aryan Tribes in Aryana Emperor Yama (Ancient Afghanistan)

-- The City of Kabul is thought to have been established during
+- The City of Kabul is thought to have been established during this time.

 - Rig Veda may have been created in Afghanistan around this time.